YouDirk/youdirk_numeric_io/TEST_CASES.md

 3. **Net Version compatibility**
-   Try out to connect different Client Versions to different Server Versions.
+   Try out to connect different Client Versions to different Server Versions, also mixed with Vanilla Server/Clients.
 A specification of which versions are compatible you can find in the comments of source file [`Net.java`]( src/main/java/net/dj_l/youdirk_numeric_io/common/Net.java) and in the implementation of `Net::_isClientAcceptVersion()` and `Net::_isServerAcceptVersion()`.
    **Expected Behavior:** Clients should only connect to servers of versions as described in source file [`Net.java`](